apache/spark-website/contributing.md

 <h3>Pull Request</h3>

-1. <a href="https://help.github.com/articles/fork-a-repo/">Fork</a> the Github repository at
+1. <a href="https://help.github.com/articles/fork-a-repo/">Fork</a> the GitHub repository at
 <a href="https://github.com/apache/spark">https://github.com/apache/spark</a> if you haven't already
 1. Clone your fork, create a new branch, push commits to the branch.
 1. Consider whether documentation or tests need to be added or updated as part of the change,